 Which vaccine will give me the most protection?

 All three vaccines currently available for public use are shown to be highly protective and effective (nearly 100% in fact) at preventing hospitalization and death due to COVID-19.
 All of the vaccines are effective tools for helping end the pandemic.
-The best vaccine is the one that is available to you the soonest.
+The best vaccine is the one most readily available to you.

 Do COVID-19 vaccines protect against virus variants?

 Yes.
 You may have heard that there are variants of the COVID-19 virus that are circulating.
 According to the CDC, the current vaccines available in the U.S. help protect against these variants, including one that you may be hearing a lot about called Delta.
 The Delta variant was first found in the U.S. in March 2021 and has since been deemed a "variant of concern" because it spreads much more easily and quickly than other variants and may cause more severe disease.
-As of July 4, the Delta variant is causing 75% of the COVID-19 cases in Colorado.
-In areas with low vaccination rates, state and local officials may choose to require masks to help protect those who are not fully vaccinated and curb the spread of the Delta variant.
+As of October 1, the Delta variant is causing 99% of the COVID-19 cases in the U.S. and cases and hospitalization rates are again rising, especially in areas with low vaccination rates.
+Health officials have claimed that this is now a "pandemic of the un-vaccinated" as those who are unvaccinated account for about 99% of deaths and 97% of hospitalizations due to COVID-19.
+As a precaution to help stop the spread of the Delta variant, state and local officials may choose to require masks to help protect those who are not fully vaccinated.

 Is the vaccine free?
 Will I have to show an ID?